-I’m a fan of good wholesome musicals that leave me with a tapping toe, a smile on my face, and something worthy to ponder.
-The musical, Fiddler on the Roof is one of those kinds of musicals.
+I’m a fan of good, wholesome musicals that leave me with a tapping toe, a smile on my face, and something worthy to ponder.
+Fiddler on the Roof is one of those kinds of musicals.
 I adore the opening scene.
-The main character, Tevye, a Russian Jewish father opens the play with these lines:
+The main character, Tevye, a Russian Jewish father, opens the play with these lines:

 I echo Tevye’s conviction and shout with him, “Tradition!”

 Traditions bind and hold our values together.